 New Hampshire primary results for 2024 Republican election

-Donald Trump will defeat Nikki Haley in the New Hampshire Republican primary, CBS News projected.
+Donald Trump defeated Nikki Haley in the New Hampshire Republican primary, CBS News projected.

 New Hampshire Republicans went to the polls Tuesday to vote in the first 2024 primary election, choosing between the two remaining major candidates.
 Ron DeSantis dropped his bid for the presidency on Sunday and announced his endorsement of Trump, but was still on the ballot.

-"This race is far from over," Haley said Tuesday night, and she vowed to stay in the race through the South Carolina primary on Feb.
+"This race is far from over," Haley said Tuesday night as she vowed to stay in the race through the South Carolina primary on Feb.
 24.

 The live results of the race will continue to be updated below.